thalieskoda/Food-tracker/README.md

 # Description
 This website allows you to search for restaurants in any area by inputting the address, city or country.
 You can save your favorite restaurants in your profile and leave reviews for the places you've visited to remember your experience for future reference.

+* I'm still working on the project in order to upgrade it

 ## Food tracker contains a few sections :

 * Homepage when there's no logged in user <br>